 /usr/local/cpanel/scripts/convert_roundcube_mysql2sqlite script updates the Roundcube configuration to use individual SQLite databases instead of a single MySQL® database.
 This document explains how to use that script.

-If you change Roundcube's database engine to SQLite, you cannot change it back to MySQL.
+If you change Roundcube's database engine to SQLite, you cannot revert the engine to MySQL.

 The SQLite database provides the following benefits over MySQL: